Make a Puzzle You Can Print at Home or in Class

 Do I need my own photo?

-No. You can use family photos, classroom visuals, maps, diagrams, or any image that fits the activity.
+No. You can use classroom visuals, maps, diagrams, drawings, or any image that fits the activity.

 Can I make multiple copies for a class?